KillGorack/Swiftsinc/README.md

 ## Usage
 1. Upon running the application, you will be presented with a GUI window.
 2. The GUI displays the current modules loaded and their statuses.
 3. Modules are loaded from the `processes` directory and should follow a specific structure.
+(See example within the files)

 ### Adding a New Module
 1. Create a new Python module within the `processes` directory.
 You can use existing modules as templates.
 2. Ensure the module contains a `main` function that accepts a `Queue` as an argument for communicating with the main application.
 3. Add the module to the `obj.addService("module_name", row)` section in the main script (`swiftsync.py`), specifying the module's name and the row in the GUI where it should appear.

-### Starting and Stopping Modules
-- Click the "Start" button in the GUI to start all loaded modules.
-- Click the "Stop" button or close the application window to terminate all modules gracefully.
+4. It may be necessary to import the sub process into the main.py file if the end goal is an EXE file.

 ### Monitoring
 - The GUI updates in real-time, displaying the status of each module.